-- a. how the proposal will solve the industry-identified problem or problems - b. the methodology the project will use to achieve its proposed outcomes - c. how the research will build on the current body of knowledge and enhance the adoption of new technologies - d. the education and training opportunities that the project will deliver to the industry and research sector.
+- a. the research you will do and the methodologies you will use - b. how the research will address the identified problem, build on the current body of knowledge and enhance the adoption of new technologies - c. the education and training opportunities your project will provide to build capability and capacity in the industry and research sectors.

-Capacity, capability and resources to deliver the project (20 points):
+Capacity, capability and resources to deliver the project (25 points):